The Geological Heritage Audit of County Offaly - 2016

-in 2016 Laois and Offaly County Councils worked with the Geological Society of Ireland to carry out a survey of geological sites in the two counties.
+In 2016 Laois and Offaly County Councils worked with the Geological Society of Ireland to carry out a survey of geological sites in the two counties.
 The audit was carried out by Ronan Hennessy, Robert Meehan, Matthew Parkes, Vincent Gallagher and Sarah Gatley.
 The Offaly Geological Heritage Project was supported by the Heritage Council, the Geological Survey Ireland and the Offaly County Council.
 The resulting report was an action of the County Offaly Heritage Plan 2012-16.
 Download the Geological Heritage of County Offaly, An Audit, 2016.
-The individual site reports can be accessed here.

 The Geology of Laois and Offaly by John Feehan, 2013

-In this magnificent volume John now brings all of this research together for a general readership, and relates it to the broader cultural heritage of Laois and Offaly in a chapter that looks at Geology in our Lives.
+In this book John now brings all of this research together for a general readership, and relates it to the broader cultural heritage of Laois and Offaly in a chapter that looks at Geology in our Lives.
 Separate chapters review the story of the two counties through the successive geological epochs that have a bearing on their evolution.
 A special chapter written in collaboration with Donal Daly of the Environmental Protection Agency (and like John himself a native of Offaly) looks at the Geology of Water.
-A special feature of the book is the six specially commissioned paintings illustrating different periods in the geological evolution of Laois and Offaly, by Offaly-based artist Jock Nicol, reproduced here as two-page full-colour plates.
-The paintings themselves will be exhibited during the launch of the book.
+A special feature of the book is the six specially commissioned paintings illustrating different periods in the geological evolution of Laois and Offaly, by Offaly-based artist Jock Nicol, reproduced as two-page full-colour plates.

-The Geology of Laois and Offaly is published in hard cover format, some 400 pages long, 21cm x 31cm (Portrait) size, profusely illustrated throughout, in full colour.
-The price is €40.00 and one can be ordered in any book shop (through Argosy distribution) and it is currently in stock in Midland Books, High Street and Balcony Books in the Bridge Centre and Offaly History on Bury Quay, all in Tullamore and in Supervalu in Birr.
+The Geology of Laois and Offaly is published in hard cover format, some 400 pages long, 21cm x 31cm (Portrait) size, illustrated throughout, in full colour.
+The price is €40.00 and the book is currently in stock in Midland Books, High Street; Robbins in the Tanyard and Offaly History on Bury Quay, all in Tullamore.
 See the review in Science Spin 2013

 Geological Videos by John Feehan